deruncie/shell-novice/_episodes/02-filedir.md

 with a single `-` and no spaces between the parameters: `ls -F -a` is equivalent to `ls -Fa`.

-> ## Other Hidden Files
->
-> In addition to the hidden directories `..` and `.`, you may also see a file
-> called `.bash_profile`.
-This file usually contains shell configuration
-> settings.
-You may also see other files and directories beginning
-> with `.`.
-These are usually files and directories that are used to configure
-> different programs on your computer.
-The prefix `.` is used to prevent these
-> configuration files from cluttering the terminal when a standard `ls` command
-> is used.
-{: .callout}

 > ## Orthogonality
 >
 > The special names `.` and `..` don't belong to `cd`;